 Komodo and its idyllic tropical waters off western Flores in Indonesia, are home to more than 1,000 identified Manta Rays.
 The area is also within the Coral Triangle with some spectacularly healthy and diverse corals reefs; and on home to the World's largest lizards, the Komodo Dragon.

 Our Manta Ray Research experience enables you to join Aqua-Firma Marine Scientist and world leading experts from the Marine Megafauna Foundation (MMF) as they undertake research into these majestic Ocean Giants.
 You will also be able to scuba dive, snorkel and photograph some of the World's best coral reefs and step onto the Komodo Dragon sanctuary of Rincon Island where you can engage with these huge animals as close as is safe to do so.

-From Bali we will fly you to western Flores and our base at a comfortable hotel on a beach set within a calm bay.
+We will be based in western Flores and our base at a comfortable hotel on a beach set within a calm bay.
 For all but one of our full days here, we will head out in traditional wooden boats amongst some beautiful islands in search of Manta Ray hotspots.
 Sea, current and wind conditions will dictate where we are best to search for Manta Rays, but our highly experienced team will be best placed to select the best cleaning stations and locations where manta rays will be busy gorging on plankton brought in on Komodo's legendary currents.

 Photo IDs and behavioural observation will be something everyone can assist with, whilst one of MMF's key research aims for Komodo is to assess the risk that tiny fragments of plastic (microplastics) pose to filter feeders like Manta Rays.